denten-books/plain-text/main.md

 ### 3.5 Document--object Model (DOM)

-It is in this tripartite sense one can best understand the structure of modern "digital" documents.
+It is in this tripartite sense of matter, form, and idea that one can best understand the structure of modern "digital" documents.
 In the language of the document--object model (which structures the presentation of text everywhere from web browsers to commercial print typesetters), the literary-theoretical concept of "form" can mean both "class" and "instance" (object-oriented programming) or "set" and "object" (set theory), or "type" and "term" (type theory).
 Although literature in computer science rarely operates in the mode of intellectual history, computer-aided text editors internalized a model of document structure remarkably similar to the one suggested by Hegelian aesthetics, and in terms of physical (media), form (formatting), and content (text) levels of analysis.
 The document--object model weaves the language of Hegelian universal into the fabric of modern computing.

 Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman writes: "The